 In December 2016, Louis L. Sobol, M.D. ("Sobol") filed a lawsuit in the U.S. District Court for the Eastern District of Michigan, Southern Division against the Company, asserting claims on behalf of himself and an as-yet-uncertified class of consumers.
-The claims allege violations under the Telephone Consumer Protection Act, 47 U.S.C. § 227 via the Company's alleged transmittal of advertisements to its clients via facsimile.
-The case is currently in the discovery phase, and the Company expects Dr. Sobol to request the court to certify the class during 2018.
-The Company believes the claims are frivolous and have previously and will continue to dispute all claims against it and intends to vigorously defend these allegations.
+The claims allege violations under the Telephone Consumer Protection Act, 47 U.S.C. § 227 via our alleged transmittal of advertisements to our clients via facsimile.
+In June 2018, Sobol filed a motion for class certification and in July 2018 the Company filed a response in opposition to the motion for class certification.
+The Company expects a ruling on the motion to certify the class to be determined in the fourth quarter of 2018.
+The Company believes the claims are frivolous and has previously and will continue to dispute all claims asserted against it and intends to vigorously defend these allegations.
+Nonetheless, the Company cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.